vimtaku/jwt-clojure-example/README.md

  - get user info by token

 ## You may have to do
+ - /api/user/new may add jwt to token blacklist for expire it
  - fix database system for persistent.
  - If you want to use refresh_token, write logic about refresh token, save and verify it.
  - Change secret key pairs, secret words for encryption.